Janooba/Unity-Easy-LoadingScreen/README.md

 `Progress Update Speed`: How fast the progress bar moves to new values.

+`Scene Name Text`: An optional text component to display the currently loading scene.

+`Scene Name TMPUGUI`: An optional text mesh pro UGUI element to display the currently loading scene.

+`Name Text Format`: Will be used to format your scene name for display using string.Format.

-`Progress`: Allows for setting the progress level manually via inspector.
+`Progress`: Allows for viewing and setting the progress level manually via inspector.

+`Progress`: Allows for viewing and setting the display scene name via inspector.

 ## Usage
 Call `SceneLoaderManager.LoadScene` or `SceneLoaderManager.LoadScenes` to start the loading process.